Philadelphia Chinatown Development Corporation Key Staff

 Wendy Lee – Housing Counselor

-Wendy Lee, PCDC’s Housing Counselor, has been with PCDC since 1990, with experience as the staff’s Community Liaison, Office Manager and Administrative Assistant.
-Wendy is a Certified Homeownership Counselor, fluent in Cantonese and Mandarin Chinese and is the chief operator of PCDC’s Chinatown Homeownership Initiative, a PCDC program that assists first-time homebuyers in reaching their dreams of owning their own homes.
-Wendy provides direct housing counseling services to constituents, presents financial literacy and homeownership workshops, and often assists them in accessing other social service providers in the community.
+Wendy Lee has been with PCDC since 1990, with experience as the staff’s Community Liaison, Office Manager and Administrative Assistant.
+Wendy is a Certified Homeownership Counselor, fluent in Cantonese and Mandarin Chinese, and is the main staff member of PCDC’s Chinatown Homeownership Initiative.
+Wendy provides one-on-one and group bilingual housing counseling services, helping to educate clients and navigate them through the homeownership and/or rental process, from pre-purchase to post-purchase.
+She can often be found in the sales racks of the Macy’s clothing section.